ApolloAuto/apollo/modules/tools/amodel/README.md

 ```

 #### Info
-Then you can use the `info` command to learn more about the details of the model.
+Then you can use the `info` command to show the details of the model.
 ```shell
 $ amodel info point_pillars
 name: point_pillars